kalfasyan/kalfasyan/README.md

 #### Remote Sensing & AI Researcher at Vito 🛰️
 Keywords: *Earth Observation, Environmental Monitoring, EU Projects, Sustainable Development, Geospatial Analysis, Cloud Services, Hadoop, Spark, AWS*

 Now, I'm taking my expertise to new heights as a remote sensing & AI researcher at Vito.
-My current role involves classifying the earth's land cover in a reliable and accurate way through the LCFM project of the EU commission (JRC).
+My current role involves classifying the earth's land cover in a reliable and accurate way through the [LCFM project of the EU commission (JRC)](https://remotesensing.vito.be/services/copernicus-lcfm), which continues the very successful work done for the [ESA Worldcover products](https://esa-worldcover.org/en).
 This important work has real-world applications for environmental conservation, land use planning, and climate change mitigation.
 In this role, I leverage hyperspectral satellite data, computer vision techniques, and machine learning models to analyze and interpret complex environmental data.
 By integrating these advanced technologies, I contribute to the development of innovative solutions for monitoring and managing our planet's resources more effectively.

-By staying up-to-date with technological advancements, my commitment is to make meaningful contributions to the field of pattern recognition.
-Let's collaborate to create practical solutions that have a real impact!  🔧
+For an overview of Land Cover Mapping projects and their applications have a look at this well-structured [blog post](https://landcarbonlab.org/insights/global-land-cover-maps-accuracy-applications/) by the Land Carbon Lab.

 ### Contact